The Science of Online Group Buying

 Contagious Purchase Behaviour: Conformity and Social Learning

 Previous studies have stated two mechanisms that can explain the contagious purchase behaviour: conformity and social learning.
 Conformity refers to people who behave similarly to their peers if a large number of the peers are acting the same way.
 For social learning, a person may decide to make a purchase if he or she believes the action will improve his or her current condition by learning the experiences from prior buyers.

-As for social learning, a consumer may decide to purchase if he has reason to believe that doing so will improve his current situation compared with not purchasing.
-In conformity, the purchase depends solely on the popularity of the deal, whereas learning relies on how good or desirable the deal proves to be.
+In conformity, the purchase depends solely on the popularity of the deal, whereas social learning relies on how good or desirable the deal proves to be.

 In their study, the researchers found that conformity, rather than social learning, played a more dominant role in driving contagious purchases.

 “We found that the majority of sales occurred on the first half of the day when the deals were shown, which means people would check the social coupon websites immediately and make quick purchase decisions at the start of their working day.
 If social learning had played an important role, the sales should have occurred later on to allow the information to accumulate,” Prof. Hu explains, adding that the majority of U.S. consumers, including new and experienced subscribers, make their purchase decisions within 30 minutes of the first view.